SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 # Logic
-A library for interfacing with the CCL (Configurable Custom Logic) peripherals of the megaAVR-0 MCUs.
+A library for interfacing with the CCL (Configurable Custom Logic) peripherals on modern AVR MCUs.
-Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to Dx-series and tinyAVR 2-series by [Spence Konde](https://github.com/SpenceKonde)
+Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to DA-series by [Spence Konde](https://github.com/SpenceKonde)

-The examples and information below assume the use of megaTinyCore and the tinyAVR parts (as this version is the one distributed with megaTinyCore)
+Correction of several issues on the tinyAVR parts and adaptation of examples by [Spence Konde](https://github.com/SpenceKonde).
+All of the examples assume the use of megaTinyCore, MegaCoreX or DxCore as appropriate (code is generally directly portable between megaAVR 0-series, tinyAVR 2-series and AVR Dx-series parts, minor modifications may be required for porting to or from tinyAVR 0/1-series parts).
+This document is focused on the tinyAVR parts.
+For information on this library relating to the megaAVR or AVR Dx-series parts, see the version of this document included with MegaCoreX or DxCore.
-More useful information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the datasheets for the parts in question.
-While the CCL blocks can be used to act as simple logic gates with the input pins used directly, because they can take inputs from other peripherals as well as the event system, the potential for the CCL goes well beyond that.
-The above App Note provides code for using the SPI and a CCL block to manchester encode data (that's the sort of application that the USART and SPI sources are there for).
+More information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf) and the datasheet for the part in question.

 ## Logic
-Class for interfacing with the built-in logic block.
+Class for interfacing with the built-in logic block (sometimes referred to as `LUT`s, from the "LookUp Table" - though it is curious use of language, that is what Microchip refers to them as).
 Use the predefined objects `Logic0`, `Logic1`, `Logic2` and `Logic3`.
-`Logic2` and `Logic3` are only available on the tinyAVR 2-series, as well as megaAVR 0-series, Dx-series, and EA-series. `Logic4` and `Logic5` are available only on Dx-series parts with 48 or 64 pins.
-Each object contains register pointers for interfacing with the right registers.
-All configurable options are exposed by this library.
+The logic blocks are paired, each pair sharing a single sequencer and `feedback` channel. `Logic2` and `Logic3` are only available on tinyAVR 2-series parts.

+These objects expose all configuration options as member variables as documented below, as well as member methods to set the applicable registers.

 ### enable
 Variable for enabling or disabling a logic block.